ds-ws22/website/docs/course-syllabus.md

 - use machine learning models like random forests and gradient boosted decision trees to make predictions.

-- apply deep learning models to natural language processing and image classification problems.
+- apply deep learning models to natural language and image classification problems.

-- use the Terminal, version control in Git, and GitHub.
+- use version control in Git and GitHub.